aws-samples/serverless-patterns/apigw-vpclink-pvt-alb-terraform/README.md

     ```bash
     terraform destroy
     ```
-3. Enter 'yes' when prompted.
+3. Enter 'yes' hen prompted.

 4. Check if all the resources were deleted successfully.
     ```bash